Contact Us Today (424) 372-3112

 In other words, the act of asking someone to commit a crime is sufficient for prosecuting soliciting the commission of a crime, but not all crimes are covered under Penal Code Section 653f.

-When the letter is discovered by prison officials who monitor inmate mail, they realize the inmate was soliciting another person to commit a crime and forward the information to the prosecutor's office.
+Prison officials who monitor inmate mail discover the letter and realize the inmate was soliciting another person to commit a crime.
+They forward the information to the prosecutor's office.

 Definition of Penal Code 653f Soliciting Someone to Commit a Crime

-California Penal Code 653f PC defines solicitation to commit a crime is as:
+California Penal Code 653f PC defines solicitation to commit a crime as:

 The California crimes that are covered under Penal Code 653f, soliciting someone to commit a crime, include:

-California Penal Code 653f(b) – Solicitation to Commit Murder – soliciting someone to commit a murder is a felony crime that carries a sentence of 3, 6, or 9 years in a California state prison, and fine up to $10,000.
+California Penal Code 653f(b) – Solicitation to Commit Murder – soliciting someone to commit a murder is a felony crime that carries a sentence of 3, 6, or 9 years in a California state prison and a fine up to $10,000.

-California Penal Code 653f(d) – Solicitation to Commit a Drug Crime – soliciting someone to commit a drug crime, such as sale or transportation of controlled substances is a misdemeanor that carries a penalty of up to 1 year in a county jail and a $1,000 fine.
+California Penal Code 653f(d) – Solicitation to Commit a Drug Crime – soliciting someone to commit a drug crime, such as the sale or transportation of controlled substances, is a misdemeanor that carries a penalty of up to 1 year in county jail and a $1,000 fine.

 Penalties for Penal Code 653f Soliciting a Crime